jpsm94/nswhospitals_restapi/README.md

 ```

 # Data Preparation
-- SQLite database, NSW_HOSPITALS.sqlite is included in the repo
+- SQLite database used by the app, NSW_HOSPITALS.sqlite is included in the repo
 - see the Jupyter Notebook, nswhospitals_dataprep.ipynb for details on how the database was set up

 # Running the application